Alecks20/Personal-Website/pages/securing-server.md

 description: In this post I talk about the processes and software I use to protect my server from being hacked into via ssh or being ddosed, it can be a time consuming and confusing process but this post makes it simple
 slug: securing-server

+This post is made for debian based linux distros, most of this stuff won't work on other distros

 ## Making a new account for logins
 When securing ssh on your server the first thing you want to to do is change the user you login as, start with making a new user with any username you want